 This Project Group is working on these goals:

-- Create and/or re-purpose pharmacogenomics educational content and resources targeted to primary care providers (PCPs).
-Prepare for presentations at professional meetings of PCPs.
+- Create and/or re-purpose pharmacogenomics educational content and resources targeted to clinicians;

-- Tailor pharmacogenomics educational content for Nurses, Pharmacists, Physician Assistants, Genomic Counselors, and other healthcare professionals.
+- Tailor pharmacogenomics educational content for nurses, pharmacists, physician assistants, genetic counselors, physicians, researchers, and other healthcare professionals; and

-- Educate the public in pharmacogenomics for improved healthcare.
+- Educate the public in pharmacogenomics to improve healthcare.

-Direct-to-Consumer (DTC) Genetic Testing (Kathy Blazer, Tracey Weiler):
+Direct-to-Consumer (DTC) Genetic Testing (Tracey Weiler, Houriya Ayoubieh):

 This Project Group is:

-- Assessing need, generating ideas and facilitating development for additional DTC educational resources for healthcare professionals and trainees.
+- Assessing need, generating ideas and facilitating development for additional DTC-GT educational resources for healthcare professionals and trainees.

-- Identifying venues to partner in disseminating DTC educational resources appropriate to the needs of organizations needing DTC education (ISCC member organizations and others).
+- Identifying venues to partner with to develop and and distribute DTC-GT educational resources appropriate to the needs of organizations needing DTC-GT education (ISCC member organizations and others).

 Retired Working Groups